-Capitol Reef Utah Horseback Riding Vacations: Inn to Inn Trail Rides
+Capitol Reef Utah Horseback Riding Vacations: Camping Trail Rides

-An elegant lodge will serve as your home for the daily forays deep into the wilderness.
-You’ll experience ancient petroglyphs, slickrock mountains, slot-canyons, rock arches, buttes and spires such as Cathedral Valley, The Mummy Cliffs and Circle Cliffs, Paradise, Hell’s Hole, The Velvet Ridge, The Golden Throne, Pleasant Creek Falls and Gorge, Deep Creek Gorge, Tantalus Canyon, and more.
+A deluxe basecamp will serve as your home for daily forays deeper into the wilderness.
+Exploring a new trail each day, you’ll visit ancient petroglyphs, slickrock mountains, slot-canyons, rock arches, buttes and spires.
+Experience Cathedral Valley, Paradise, Hell’s Hole, The Golden Throne, Pleasant Creek Gorge, Deep Creek Gorge, Tantalus Canyon, and more.

-Detailed Itinerary: Capitol Reef National Park Inn to Inn Trail Rides
+Detailed Itinerary: Capitol Reef National Park Trail Rides

-Note: The trip is designed to spend the first three nights at one of the elegant lodges available in Torrey, Utah and the last three nights in the best accommodations in Boulder, Utah.
-From these two elegant inns, daily trail riding destinations will vary according to the season of the year and the area featured.
-Those areas featured are Capitol Reef National Park, Escalante Canyons National Monument and the High Plateaus of Boulder Mountain or Thousand Lake Mountain which constitute their watershed.
+Note: Trail riding destinations will vary according to the season of the year and the area featured.
+Those areas featured are Capitol Reef National Park (May and September), a mix of National Park and the U.S.Forest Service lands on the High Plateaus of Boulder Mountain or Thousand Lake Mountain.
 These three areas are contiguous to each other with the towns of Torrey and Boulder in their midst.

 This is a sample itinerary of several trails we may use.
 Each trail is unique and we’ll highlight the best trails for the conditions.